Serap08/EventManager/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-1. After downloading the project, install the react-app module:
+1. After downloading the project, install the react-app module by running the following command:

      npm install create-react-app

 2. Start the back end server by first going to project's api folder: cd api

-     then starting the back-end server:
+   then start the back-end server:
      nodemon server
      (The message "Database connected" should display in your terminal)